winitzki/scall/tutorial/programming_dhall.md

 ```

 In principle, natural numbers and all their standard arithmetical operations (addition, multiplication and so on) can be implemented purely in terms of the Church-encoded type `Nat`.
-For efficiency, Dhall implements natural numbers as a built-in type `Natural` with the built-in function `Natural/fold` instead of using the Church encoding.
+For efficiency, Dhall implements natural numbers as a built-in type `Natural` instead of using the Church encoding.
+Dhall substitutes native code for the built-in functions such as `Natural/fold`, `Natural/subtract`, and others.

 ### Adding values in a list